neondatabase/website/content/docs/reference/glossary.md

 ## Copy-on-write

 A technique used to copy data efficiently.
 Neon uses the copy-on-write technique when creating [branches](#branch).
-Upon branch creation, data is marked as shared rather than physically duplicated.
-Both the parent and child branches refer to the same physical data resource.
-Data is only physically copied when a write occurs, at which point the affected portion of data is copied and the write is performed on the copied portion of data.
+When a branch is created, data is marked as shared rather than physically duplicated.
+Parent and child branches refer to the same physical data resource.
+Data is only physically copied when a write occurs.
+The affected portion of data is copied and the write is performed on the copied data.

 ## create_branch